digital-dream-labs/vector-web-setup/README.md

 application and allows users to maintain local copies of the operating system images for redundancy purposes.

-The software is written in [Node.js](https://nodejs.org) and has should run anywhere you can run Node.js.
+The software is written in [Node.js](https://nodejs.org) and should run anywhere you can run Node.js.
 It is tested on Windows, Mac OSX, and Linux.

-## Normal End User Usage
+## Normal End-User Usage

 Most users will simply want to run a copy of the web server locally to interact with their robot.
 They will not need to use github to do this.

-One time install:
+One-time install:

-1. Install [Node.js](https://nodejs.org/en/download/) however that is done on their system.
+1. Install [Node.js](https://nodejs.org/en/download/), however that is done on their system.
 1. Install vector-web-setup package: `npm install -g vector-web-setup`
 1. Perform an initial configuration: `vector-web-setup configure`
 1. Perform a local sync of software files: `vector-web-setup ota-sync`